 By now I think everyone knows that my opponent was the chief patron of a bill that would have legalized abortions up to the moment of birth; would have eliminated both informed consent and parental consent; would have eliminated the requirement for the concurrence of two (or even one) additional physicians; and would have made such late-term and partial-birth abortions permissible simply because the continued pregnancy "likely...would impair the mental health" of the woman.
 Our governor and other officials subsequently appeared to say that any infant that survived such a procedure could be "kept comfortable" while the mother and physician (who both has just tried to terminate the pregnancy) engaged in a "discussion" of what to do with it.

-I'm no zealot, but by any objective standard, this sort of extreme, Orwellian social and political policy is appalling and has no place in Virginia.
+Abortion remains a controversial topic in Virginia, but late term abortion for "mental impairment" and absent parental or informed consent, with the concurrence of only one physician, is not -- it is almost universally reviled.
+By any objective standard, this sort of extreme, Orwellian social and political policy is appalling and has no place in Virginia.
 We routinely and appropriately charge those who murder a woman who is late in her pregnancy with an additional count of infanticide.
 Why should it be legal to do the same thing in a clinical setting, and solely on the grounds of "mental health impairment"?
 As you Delegate in Richmond, I steadfastly will oppose any and all such extremist legislation.

 Virginia can't do things like be an innovation leader in transportation, or information technology, or advanced telecommunications, or other sectors in the vanguard of economic growth if we do not develop and attract, and then maintain, a highly skilled and dynamic workforce.
 We cannot expect our children to thrive in the 21st century economy if we do not provide them all with an array of quality educational offerings.